The Rules of Chess

 Stalemate and Draw

 Chess has a rich history intertwined with art and literature.
-Two notable works stand out:
+Two notable works stand out particularly:

 Scacchi ludus (1527) by Marco Girolamo Vida

-This poem depicts a chess game between gods on Mount Olympus.
-Its beauty captured readers' attention, inspiring later works like Jan Kochanowski's Chess poem
+This poem describes a chess game between gods on Mount Olympus.
+Its beauty captured readers' attention, inspiring later works such as the poem Chess by Jan Kochanowski.

 Caïssa: or The Game of Chess (1772) by William Jones

-This poem introduced Caïssa, a mythical figure representing the spirit of chess.
+This poem introduced Caïssa, a mythical figure representing the spirit of chess, who has since become the muse of the game.

 Illustration depicting the mythical game between Caïssa and Mercury with Apollo on Mount Olympus